 Syngenta believes that reducing the environmental impact of our own operations is integral to our contribution to reducing the impact of agriculture on climate change.
 We are making good progress in developing emissions reduction mechanisms and are pleased to have achieved an intensity reduction in our scope 1+2 emissions.
 However, our recent rapid business growth has significantly outstripped those reductions, especially with regards to scope 3 emissions.
 Reducing our scope 3 emissions is a key priority and significant work is ongoing across the organization to do so.
 We recognize that we must adopt a different approach in how we achieve our carbon reduction target, and we are committed to addressing this issue.
 This demands focused efforts from Syngenta and our supply chain partners.
 At the same time, we continue to provide innovative solutions and encourage the use of agricultural practices that help farmers mitigate climate change.

-Related information in this report: Further information: In focus: Working to reduce greenhouse gas CDP Climate Change submission 2022 emissions The Good Growth Plan: Strive for carbon neutral Carbon capture and mitigation in agriculture agriculture Innovation in agriculture Working with suppliers Implementing TCFD's recommendations
+- In focus: Working to reduce greenhouse gas emissions

+- Carbon capture and mitigation in agriculture

+- Innovation in agriculture

+- Working with suppliers

+- Implementing TCFD's recommendations